 Science gave us the ability to predict the next eclipse or return of Halley’s comet, but it has also made the world we live in far more complex and unpredictable.
 It certainly has helped relieve many forms of unpleasantness and pain, but whether it has made human life any happier is questionable.

 A cartoon I saw recently questioned why, when we have material comfort and wealth unheard of in ages past, we are so angry and unhappy.
 It is a good question.
 Traditions like Stoicism, Buddhism and Taoism have a simple answer: material comfort and wealth are not essential to contentment and serenity, in fact they can be a determent.
-What is essential to any kind of enduring contentment and serenity is mindfulness and self-restraint.
+What is essential to any kind of enduring contentment is mindfulness and self-restraint.

 * * * * *